Licenses and Permits

 A copy of the Kennel Licence Application Form can be found by clicking here.

 The Township of Guelph/Eramosa provides Lottery Licences for charitable gaming, as required by the Gaming Control Act, 1992.
-As part of the AGCO’s regulatory responsibilities in the charitable sector, municipalities may administer, in partnership with the AGCO, the regulatory framework governing the issuance of charitable lottery licences. (see Order-in-Council 1413/08).
+As part of the AGCO’s regulatory responsibilities in the charitable sector, municipalities may administer, in partnership with the AGCO, the regulatory framework governing the issuance of charitable lottery licences (see Order-in-Council 1413/08).

-• Bingo events with prizes valued at up to $5,500.00
+• Bingo events with prizes valued at up to $5,500.00;

-• Raffles with prizes valued at up to $50,000.00
+• Raffles with prizes valued up to a maximum of $50,000.00;

-• Break Open Ticket events which are not conducted in combination with any other events and where tickets are sold within the municipality
+• Break Open Ticket events which are not conducted in combination with any other events and where tickets are sold within the municipality;

-• Bazaar gaming events
+• Bazaar gaming events; and,

-• Media bingo with prizes valued at up to $5,500.00
+• Media bingo with prizes valued up to a maximum of $5,500.00.

-Step 1: Are you eligible?
+Step 1: Are You Eligible?

 To be eligible to receive a lottery licence, an organization must first have charitable purposes and objects that fall within one of the four classifications of charitability: